 3 The Net IRR calculations were performed by Meketa Investment Group.
-Total Program, Partnership, and Vintage Year IRRs are net of fees, expenses, and carried interest for each partnership but gross of Meketa Investment Group fees.
+Total Program, Partnership, and Vintage Year IRRs are net of fees, expenses, and carried interest for each partnership.

 4 The Inv.
 Multiple calculations were performed by Meketa Investment Group.
 Total Program, Partnership, and Vintage Year Inv.
-Multiples are net of partnership fees but gross of Meketa Investment Group fees.
+Multiples are net of partnership fees.

-The IRR (internal rate of return) and investment multiple are the most meaningful measures of performance for private closed-ended real estate funds.
+The IRR (internal rate of return) and investment multiple are the most meaningful measures of performance for private closed-end real estate funds.
 The IRR measures how assets are performing in relation to time.
 The investment multiple shows the cash on cash return generated on the invested capital by the underlying assets.

-The Total Program1 net IRR increased by 70 basis points during the fourth quarter, from -3.9% to -3.2%.
-The improved performance was driven primarily by increases in the valuations of Fidelity Real Estate Growth Fund III (3.3%), GEAM Value Add Realty Partners (15.5%), and DRA Growth & Income Fund V (1.2%).
-During the fourth quarter, the total reported fair value of the Aggregate Private Real Estate Program increased by \$1.2 million, or 2.4%, after adjusting for capital calls and distributions that occurred during the quarter.
+The Total Closed-End Program1 net IRR increased by 70 basis points during the fourth quarter, from -1.2% to -0.4%.2 The improved performance was driven primarily by increases in the valuations of Fidelity Real Estate Growth Fund III (6.9%), DRA Growth & Income Fund VII (3.6%), DRA Growth & Income Fund V (2.0%), and GEAM Value Add Realty Partners.
+During the fourth quarter, the total reported fair value of the Total Closed-End Program increased by \$2.3 million, or 4.4%, after adjusting for capital calls and distributions that occurred during the quarter.
+Furthermore, the Aggregate Private Real Estate Program3 increased by \$4.2 million, or 3.6%, over the same period.